The spin-flip approach provides

 | (7.33) |

 The dimensional transformation matrices ensure that the MRSF excitation subspace matches the dimensionality of the SF-TDDFT space for both and .
-Owing to this structure where the singlet and triplet spaces are completely decoupled from each other, MRSF-TDDFT, unlike the standard SF-TDDFT, solves separate eigenvalue problems for singlet and triplet manifolds.
+Owing to this structure in which the singlet and triplet spaces are completely decoupled from each other, MRSF-TDDFT, in contrast to the original SF-TDDFT, solves separate eigenvalue problems for singlet and triplet manifolds.

 By default, the calculation prints values for each state, TDDFT amplitudes, and transition dipole moments wrt the lowest SF state in each spin manifold.

-Enabling keyword MRSF_DUMP = 1 prints additional information, including the Cartesian components of the permanent dipole moments (in a.u.) of each computed state, as well as the Cartesian components of the transition dipole moments (in a.u.), and the corresponding oscillator strengths between all computed SF states.
+Enabling keyword STS_MOM=TRUE prints additional information, including the Cartesian components of the permanent dipole moments (in a.u.) of each computed state, as well as the Cartesian components of the transition dipole moments (in a.u.), and the corresponding oscillator strengths between all computed SF states.
+To compute SOC, use CALC_SOC=2.